A Training Curriculum on IDEA 2004’s Part C

 This training curriculum on Part C of IDEA would not be available without the support of the Office of Special Education Programs (OSEP).
-Not only did OSEP ask that NICHCY develop this training curriculum on Part C of IDEA 2004, it also has provided incredible guidance and legal review of all content.
-OSEP staff have created the first drafts of the modules; attorneys at the Office of General Counsel have exhaustively reviewed all written materials for consistency with the statute and its implementing Part C regulations; and logistical, technical, and fiscal support has been provided.
-NICHCY would like to express its deep appreciation for OSEP’s dedication and commitment to the field by making this product possible.
+Not only did OSEP ask that NICHCY develop this training curriculum on Part C of IDEA 2004, it also provided incredible guidance and legal review of all content.
+OSEP staff created the first drafts of the modules; attorneys at the Office of General Counsel exhaustively reviewed all written materials for consistency with the statute and its implementing Part C regulations; and logistical, technical, and fiscal support was provided.
+NICHCY (and now CPIR) would like to express its deep appreciation for OSEP’s dedication and commitment to the field by making this product possible.

 The names behind the training curriculum?
 Here they are.

 OSEP Curriculum Coordinators: Jessica Spataro and Rhonda Spence

 NICHCY’s Project Officer at OSEP: Dr. Corinne Weidenthal

 Gregg Corr, Director, Monitoring and State Improvement Planning Division, OSEP

 Larry Wexler, Director, Research to Practice Division, OSEP